-Noting that this includes students entering reception programmes, School Health Coordinator Nurse Carvell Bailey adds: “The Education Department mandates that these screenings must be completed before the new school year begins in September.”
+Noting that this includes students entering reception programs, School Health Coordinator Nurse Carvell Bailey-Able adds: “The Education Department mandates that these screenings must be completed before the new school year begins in September.”

-Public Health Department staff will conduct the screenings which are free to all students.
+Public Health Department staff will conduct the screenings, which are free to all students.
 Health screenings will take place at the district health centers from 5 to 29 June 2023 for those entering schools in West Bay and the Eastern districts.

-For all other students, health screenings will take place at John Gray High School Medical Centre (nurse’s office) from 4 July to 16 August 2019.
+For all other students, health screenings will occur at John Gray High School Medical Centre (nurse’s office) from 5 July to 18 August 2023.

+Nurse Bailey – Able reminds parents and guardians that they need to accompany children to the health screening.
+They should also bring the child’s immunisation record.
 Appointments can be made at the school the child will be attending.
-Nurse Bailey reminds parents and guardians that they need to accompany their children to the health screening.
-They should also bring the child’s immunisation record.

-The completed forms should be handed in at the John Gray High School Medical Centre (nurse’s office) between 4 July and 16 August, from 8.30 a.m. and 4.30 p.m.
-Outside of these dates, the forms can be taken to the Cayman Islands Hospital’s Public Health Clinic.
+The completed forms should be handed in at the John Gray High School Medical Centre (nurse’s office) between 5 July and 18 August, from 8:30 a.m. and 4:30 p.m.
+Outside of these dates, the forms can be taken to the Cayman Islands Hospital’s Public Health Clinic (Smith Road Centre).

-Once the record has been received, a health screening certificate will be issued which must then be taken to the school that the child will be entering in September.
+Once the record has been received, a health screening certificate will be issued, which must then be taken to the school the child will enter in September.

-In Cayman Brac and Little Cayman, appointments for school entry screenings can be made by contacting Public Health Nurse Kedine Hyde at Faith Hospital on 948-2243/244-7643.
+In Cayman Brac and Little Cayman, appointments for school entry screenings can be made by contacting Public Health Nurse Kedine Hyde at Faith Hospital at 948-2243/244-7643.

 Detailed information sheets for parents and guardians are available at the schools.
-For more information, please contact Nurse Carvell Bailey on 244-2734 and 244-2648.
+For more information, please contact Nurse Carvell Bailey- Able at 244-2735 and 244-2648.